Roy McEwan-Brown: Career

 McEwan-Brown was Chief Executive of the Scottish Chamber Orchestra from 1993 until he retired in 2016, a period during which the Orchestra flourished through relationships with Sir Charles Mackerras, Joseph Swensen and Robin Ticciati.

 He served as Director of the MacRobert Arts Centre at the University of Stirling from 1982 to 1991.
 He was Director of Arts Development at Northwest Arts Board from 1991 until 1993.
 He served on the boards of the Association of British Orchestras (1993-2003), the Scottish Arts Council (2003-2007), as well as several of its committees.
 He was the founder Chair of the Glasgow audience development agency, Glasgow Grows Audiences (2004-2010), and a member of the Board of The Traverse Theatre (2011-2017).
-He is a graduate of the London School of Economics and lives in the Scottish Borders with his husband, Svend McEwan-Brown, Artistic Director of East Neuk Festival.
+He is a graduate of the London School of Economics and lives in St Boswells in the Scottish Borders with his husband, Svend McEwan-Brown, Artistic Director of East Neuk Festival.